scc-digitalhub/docs/user/docs/scenarios/mlsklearn/intro.md

 This scenario provides a quick overview of developing and deploying a scikit-learn machine learning application using the functionalities of the platform.

 We will prepare data, train a generic model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.
-Alternatively, you can find the final notebook file for this scenario in the [tutorial repository](https://github.com/scc-digitalhub/digitalhub-tutorials/tree/main/s3-scikit-learn).

 ## Set-up